Governance & Sustainability

 • Assess the adequacy and effectiveness of the Group’s enterprise-wide risk management and internal control framework.

 The members of the A&RC possess a mix of skills, knowledge and experience to enable them to discharge their duties and responsibilities pursuant to the A&RC’s terms of reference, which are available on the Company’s website.
 An annual self and peer evaluation of the A&RC is carried out and reviewed by the NC.
-The Audit and Risk Committee Report on pages 60 to 62 of the annual report provides more details on the A&RC’s functions during the year.
+The Audit and Risk Committee Report on pages 59 to 61 of this annual report provides more details on the A&RC’s functions during the year.

 Risk management and internal control framework